 The hike hangs a left after crossing the bridge, descending to the base of the Hurricane Falls waterfall via another stretch of metal stairs.
-The trail reaches a platform near the waterfall’s base, catching views of the thundering waterfall as it dives into a deep pool amidst scattered boulders.
+The trail reaches a platform near the waterfall’s base, catching views of the thundering waterfall as it dives into a deep pool framed by scattered boulders.

 Just after passing a wide-trunked, old growth oak tree, the hike ascends its last stair, reaching Tallulah Gorge’s south rim at 1.55 miles.
-The hike turns left, hiking the South Rim Trail eastbound and veering right at 1.6 miles, beginning the hike on the Sliding Rock Trail.
+The route turns left, hiking the South Rim Trail eastbound and veering right at 1.6 miles, beginning the hike on the Sliding Rock Trail.
 The trail crosses a through a power line clearing before reaching the south Wallenda tower at 1.7 miles.
-Passing the tower, the Sliding Rock Trail begins a sharp descent over a rocky, boulder-filled trail.
+Passing the tower, the hike begins a sharp descent over a rocky, boulder-filled trail.

-The Sliding Rock Trail reaches the Tallulah Gorge floor at 2 miles.
+The hike reaches the Tallulah Gorge floor at 2 miles.
 The Tallulah River pools in a deep-cut channel just above Bridal Veil Falls, tumbling downward in white wisps across an angled, open rock outcrop to create the Bridal Veil Falls waterfall.

 Just below the falls, the river pools in a deep, turquoise pool framed by the sheer walls of the gorge.
 It’s a great swimming hole and the only place the park permits swimming within the gorge.
 Take a cool, refreshing dip in the river and soak up some sunshine before the challenging climb back to the south rim.